howonlee/acdc-char-rnn/Readme.md

 TIL of O(n log n * r) backprop
 ===

 Tl;dr: O(n log n * r) backprop where n is dominating number of nodes and r is number of layers exists already, made by the cool kids, and no-one seems to be running around with their hair on fire over this fact, for some reason.
-I think people should be running around with their hair on fire over this.
+I think people should be running around with their hair on fire over this, so I rigged up A. Karpathy's [char-rnn](https://github.com/karpathy/char-rnn) to use it.

 In all histories of neural nets, the use of backpropagation is treated as an epochal event, because (and only because) they were a big enough speed optimization to enable practical usage.
 Construed as an application of dynamic programming on the deltas, it is easy to see why.
 Without it, getting the mere numerical gradient of the network per step in non-batch SGD is O(n^(2 * r)), where n is the dominating number of nodes and r is the number of layers in the network.
 With it, getting the gradient is O(r * n^2): a very big win.
 This is why people only use the numerical (non-backpropagation) gradient of multilayer perceptron to check their work, not for any practical purpose: because backpropagation is always better.